-The Social Security Administration recognizes that people with Intellectual Disabilities may not be able to work.
+The Social Security Administration recognizes that people with Intellectual Disabilities may not be able to work and their IQ deficits can result in a severe disability.
 Under SSA’s Listed Impairment 12.05, Intellectual Disability is defined as follows:

 Intellectual disability: Intellectual disability refers to significantly subaverage general intellectual functioning with deficits in adaptive functioning initially manifested during the developmental period; i.e., the evidence demonstrates or supports onset of the impairment before age 22.